mmbman/Katagiri/1988-10-15-Blue-Cliff-Record-Case-87-Talk-1.md

 > A clear-eyed fellow has no nest: ...

 That’s [because] there is nothing to hide, [nothing] to be hidden.
-Always a clear-eyed person has no place to be hidden [or] to hide; that means he is always open, [manifesting] himself according to circumstances and according to individual different persons, et cetera.
+Always a clear-eyed person has no place to be hidden [or] to hide.
+That means he is always open, [manifesting] himself according to circumstances and according to individual different persons, et cetera.

 So that’s why next it says,

 > sometimes on the summit of the solitary peak weeds grow in profusion; ...

 “On the summit of the solitary peak” means Buddha.
-In other words, perfect aloneness, absolute aloneness in whole world – that is Buddha.
+In other words, perfect aloneness, absolute aloneness in the whole world – that is Buddha.
 Buddha appears.
 But “weeds grow in profusion”: that [means] his compassion always comes out [of] his life.
-Wherever he may go he is always alone absolutely, and nevertheless [there are] many people around and his compassion is over them.

-That is here it says “sometimes on the summit of solitary peak weeds grow in profusion.”
-This “weeds grow in profusion” means compassion.
-The human world needs compassion, Buddha’s compassion; that’s why weeds grow in profusion.
+Wherever he may go, he is always alone absolutely, and nevertheless [there are] many people around, and his compassion is over them.
+That is [why it says here] “sometimes on the summit of solitary peak weeds grow in profusion.”
+This “weeds grow in profusion” means the human world needs compassion, Buddha’s compassion. [...]

 > ... sometimes he is naked and free in the bustling marketplace.